AndrewEllis93/Print-Tuning-Guide/articles/my_setup.md

     - Umbilical
         - i.e. "flappy cable".
 No X/Y cable chains.
         - This saves a fair bit of weight on the X axis, and I have not had a single wire break since (I had a lot of wire breaks with cable chains and got sick of them.)
 It's also WAY easier to service.
 You do lose a bit of Z height, though.
-        - I just did this the janky way - I just zip tied the far end to the Z chain, and the toolhead size to the reverse bowden tube.
+        - I just did this the janky way - I just wrapped the wires up and zip tied the far end to the Z chain, and the toolhead side to the reverse bowden tube.
 There are prettier mods out there for it.
     - Toolhead X endstop & A drive Y endstop
         - Allows for umbilical.
         - A drive Y endstop is part of the pin mod below.